 Sayulita also has a thriving nightlife too.
 It’s a great escape from the bigger more crowded Puerto Vallarta.

 Getting to Sayulita

 Sayulita is located about 25 miles north of Puerto Vallarta and takes about an hour to get there.
 You can go by Uber, taxi or bus.
-If you choose to bus, catch the green and white Compostela bus from the airport or from the bus stop in front of Walmart.
+If you choose to go by bus, catch the green and white Compostela bus from the airport or from the bus stop in front of Walmart.
 Look for a bus that has Sayulita written on the windshield.
-The fare one way is $.35 pesos or about $2 USD.
+The fare one way is 35 pesos or about $2 USD.
 A Uber should cost about $30 USD one way.

 The next time you are in Puerto Vallarta, do yourself a favor and take a couple of days to day trip and explore the smaller, less crowded beaches of of Jalisco.
 Getting there is half the fun and it gives visitors a chance to discover a different side of Mexico.